 Before you break ground on your homebuilding project, a lot of meticulous planning and preparation is required - not only to help keep a handle on your build costs and make the right decisions for your project, but also to avoid unnecessary stress and changes mid-way through.

-It can be daunting to take on such an ambitious project, especially if you've never done it before, but fortunately there are numerous resources, covering all aspects of the build process, available to help you rise to the challenge.
+It can be daunting to take on such an ambitious project, especially if you've never done it before, and especially so amid a third lockdown in England within 12 months.

 (MORE: Self Build Guide)